 The “Great American Desert” was the term used by the people east of the Mississippi River to express their idea of the country westward when it was an unknown land.
-Carey and Lee’s Atlas of 1827 located the Great American Desert as an indefinite territory in what is now Colorado, Kansas, Nebraska, Indian Territory, and Texas.
-Bradford’s Atlas of 1838 indicates the great desert extending from the Arkansas River through into Colorado and Wyoming, including South Dakota, part of Nebraska, and Kansas.
-Others thought the desert included an area 500 miles wide lying directly east of the Rocky Mountains and extending from the United States’ northern boundary to the Rio Grande River.
+Carey and Lee’s Atlas of 1827 located the Great American Desert as an indefinite territory in what is now Colorado, Kansas, Nebraska, Oklahoma, and Texas.
+Bradford’s Atlas of 1838 indicates the great desert extending from the Arkansas River into Colorado and Wyoming, including South Dakota, part of Nebraska, and Kansas.
+Others thought the desert included an area 500 miles wide lying directly east of the Rocky Mountains and extending from the United States’ northern boundary to the Rio Grande.

 Its boundaries changed from period to period, for Mitchell’s Atlas of 1840 placed the Great American Desert west of the Rocky Mountains.
-The section shown by the various geographies grew smaller every year until only sandy plains in Utah and Nevada bore the name desert.
+The section shown by the various geographies grew smaller yearly until only sandy plains in Utah and Nevada bore the name desert.

 In 1538 Hernando de Soto left Spain to explore Florida.
-At about the same time, Coronado, inspired by Cabeca de Vaca’s tales, started north to find seven golden cities.
+Coronado, inspired by Cabeca de Vaca’s tales, started north to find seven golden cities at about the same time.
 His search for Quivira took him to what is now central Kansas.

 Pike, Long, and Irving’s reports did much to form public opinion regarding this unknown land.
 Pike and Long’s expeditions were practically the last exploration work done by the government for several years.
 While the government was idle, private enterprise was working its way westward.